MD-CWI/particle_swarm/README.md

 The last command uses cross sections from the file crosssec.txt, stores results in results.txt and performs swarm simulations in nitrogen (N2) for 10 electric fields between 1e7 V/m and 2e7 V/m.

+### Without the command line interface

+    # Compute transport data in a single electric field,
+    # with the settings from config.txt
+    ./particle_swarm config.txt

+A file config_example.txt is included, which shows the basic options.
+In the output directory (specified by output_dir in the configuration file), a file [...]_config.txt will appear, which shows all available options with some documentation.

+### Getting input data (cross sections)

+Input data can be obtained from http://lxcat.net, the downloaded text files with cross sections can directly be used.

+### Format of output data

+The first line of the output is a header with the names of the columns.
+Below the header there is a matrix of values, separated by spaces.
+Each row gives data for one electric field.

 ### Author
 Jannis Teunissen, jannis@teunissen.net